CSAFE-ISU/pointmark/README.md

 This repo contains:

 - scripts to download ImageJ (for different OS/arch combos)
-- scripts to download the necessary plugins used in ShoeComp
+- scripts to download the necessary plugins used in PointMark
 - configuration files for ImageJ plugins

 Our Github Actions runner provides the PointMark plugin as a